FAQ

 Yes, there are several ways you can graduate with honors.

-You can graduate with honors from the School of Journalism and Communication by participating in the SOJC Honors Program your junior and senior year.
+You can graduate with honors from the School of Journalism and Communication by participating in the SOJC Honors Program during your junior and senior year.

 The second type is through the University of Oregon.
 There are several different honors you can achieve through the university.
 The Dean’s List and Latin Honors are just two examples and both are determined by GPA.
 The Dean’s List is announced after every fall, winter and spring terms.
 It recognizes undergraduates who earn at least a 3.75 term GPA.